Five Things You Should Know about Prediabetes

 - Diabetes elevates the risk of suffering blood clots that can travel to cause heart attacks and strokes.

 - High levels of blood sugar, also cause nerve damage, leg pain, and numbness.

 - The tiny blood vessels of the retina can also be affected and this can cause blindness

-- We can’t forget our kidneys.
-They are damaged by high levels of blood sugar, and this can eventually cause renal failure.
+- Don’t forget your kidneys.
+They’re damaged by high levels of blood sugar, and this can eventually cause renal failure.

 - At the same time, high levels of blood sugar can change the function of the white blood cells.
-The immune system becomes weak and we are susceptible to infections.
+The immune system becomes weak and we become susceptible to infections.

 - People with a family history of diabetes